Millipede (video game): Ports

-Millipede was released for the Atari 2600 and Atari 8-bit family in 1984, with an Atari ST port following in 1986.
-A version for the Family Computer was developed and published by HAL Laboratory, known as Milli-Pede: Kyodai Konchū no Gyakushū, later renamed to Millipede: Super Arcade Hit! for its 1988 US NES release.
+Millipede was released for the Atari 2600 and Atari 8-bit computers in 1984, then the Atari ST in 1986.
+A version for the Family Computer was developed and published by HAL Laboratory in 1987 as Milli-Pede: Kyodai Konchū no Gyakushū.
+It was renamed to Millipede: Super Arcade Hit! for its 1988 US Nintendo Entertainment System release.
 In the Family Computer and NES versions, earwigs do not poison the mushrooms.

-A port of the Atari 8-bit computer version to the Atari 5200 was completed in 1984 but not published.
+A port of the Atari 8-bit version to the Atari 5200 was completed in 1984 but not published.

 Reception

 It was listed by Cash Box magazine as America's fourth highest-grossing arcade game of 1983, below Ms. Pac-Man, Pole Position and Dragon's Lair.

 French magazine Tilt rated the arcade game with four out of six stars.

+Reviewing the game for the Famicom port, the Japanese magazine Biweekly Famicom Tsūshin had its four reviewers commented that the small graphics and play screen made it difficult to play and lamented that different favorite arcade titles weren't chosen or that the cart did not contain three or four extra older games.

 Legacy

 In 1995, Millipede was released together with Centipede on the Game Boy under the title Arcade Classic No. 2: Centipede / Millipede.
+This version was developed by The Code Monkeys and published by Nintendo.

 In 1997, it was included in Arcade's Greatest Hits: The Atari Collection 2 for the PlayStation.